Montgomery Canal: Western Branch

 The section of the canal from Refail (Efail-Fach) Bridge to Freestone Lock is in water and heads in a generally south-westerly direction.
-Several bridges have been lowered including bridges under the A483 which runs in the same direction as the canal traversing it in places.
+Four bridges have been lowered including bridges under the A483 which runs in the same direction as the canal traversing it in places.
+At Garthmyl, the canal comes closest to the town of Montgomery, but it is still around 3 mi away.
 At Brynderwyn, there is a lock with a whitewashed cottage, once the home of the lockkeeper.
 To the north of the lock was Brynderwyn Wharf, once a coal wharf, and the towpath briefly changes from the eastern side to the west between bridges 145 and 146 to accommodate it.
 Several of the bridges on this section of canal are made from cast iron from nearby Brymbo.
-Glanhafren Bridge, no. 143, carries the date 1889 and has ornate balustrades made from cast iron while bridge 147, which carries Brynderwen New Road over the canal to the north of Abermule, dates from 1853.
+Glanhafren Bridge (No.143) carries the date 1889 and has ornate balustrades made from cast iron while bridge 147, which carries Brynderwen New Road over the canal to the north of Abermule, dates from 1853.

 To the south of Abermule, the A483 cuts across the bed of the canal at an angle.
 This section of road is relatively recent as the road crossed over the canal at bridge 147 and ran to the east of Abermule when the 1975 Ordnance Survey map was published, but the Abermule western bypass had been built by 1983.
 To the south-west, Byles Lock and Newhouse Lock continue the ascent towards Newtown.
 At Aberbechan, a three-arched aqueduct carries the canal over Bechan Brook, a tributary of the River Severn.
 Nearby are the remains of a corn mill and some maltings.
 The final bridge on the watered section, no. 153, includes the cast lettering "Brymbo 1862".
 Immediately afterwards is Freestone Lock, beyond which the canal is dry.